 The role of the facility changed once again in 1982, when it began providing special long-term care to patients with chronic and terminal illness, such as muscular dystrophy.
 The 68-bed chronic care facility was thus re-named Cranberry Specialty Hospital.

 In 1991, all 60 patients were transferred to a new building 18 miles away in Middleborough, and the old hospital was shuttered in 1992.
 The 56-acre property was sold from Plymouth County to the town of Hanson for $950,000 in 1999.
 In 2001, 23 acres were sold to Baran Partners who planned to build townhouses and an assisted-living facility, but the plans fell through.
-The property has been subject to great amounts of vandalism and arson as lengthy court battles proceed.
-The buildings will most likely be demolished due to the extent of fire and water damage.
+The property had been subject to great amounts of vandalism and arson as lengthy court battles proceeded.
+After several stages of demolition, the hospital was completely razed in 2017.